 Access control in conjunction with layer management.

 BIP provides message integrity and access control for group addressed robust Management frames.

+CIP provides message integrity and access control for Control frames that are defined to be protected.

 During the authentication exchange, both parties exchange authentication information as described in Clause 12 (Security) and Clause 13 (Fast BSS transition).

-The MAC sublayer security services provided by CCMP, GCMP, and BIP rely on information from non MAC sublayer management or system entities.
-Management entities communicate information to CCMP, GCMP, and BIP through a set of MAC sublayer management entity (MLME) interfaces and MIB attributes; in particular, the decision tree for CCMP, GCMP, and BIP is driven by MIB attributes.
+The MAC sublayer security services provided by CCMP, GCMP, BIP, and CIP rely on information from non MAC sublayer management or system entities.
+Management entities communicate information to CCMP, GCMP, BIP, and CIP through a set of MAC sublayer management entity (MLME) interfaces and MIB attributes; in particular, the decision tree for CCMP, GCMP, BIP, and CIP is driven by MIB attributes.

 The use of TKIP is obsolete.
 The TKIP algorithm is unsuitable for the purposes of this standard.